laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed an issue where the mute status of the video player would be lost when changing between apps ([#1222](https://github.com/laurencedawson/sync-for-reddit/issues/1222))
 - Fixed an issue where video position was lost when switching between apps ([#746](https://github.com/laurencedawson/sync-for-reddit/issues/746))
 - Fixed an issue with low-quality Gfycat / RedGif downlaods ([#155](https://github.com/laurencedawson/sync-for-reddit/issues/155))
+- Fixed an issue where emojis were showing in spoiilers ([#1167](https://github.com/laurencedawson/sync-for-reddit/issues/1167))
+- Added a potential fix for ([#1450](https://github.com/laurencedawson/sync-for-reddit/issues/1450))
+- Fixed an issue where clicking usernames with hyphens in would open in the internal browser ([#1436](https://github.com/laurencedawson/sync-for-reddit/issues/1436))
+- Fixed an issue where images wouldn't display full height in comments ([#775](https://github.com/laurencedawson/sync-for-reddit/issues/775))
+- Fixed an issue with certain subreddit links not working
+- Fixed an issue with certain links not working ([#619](https://github.com/laurencedawson/sync-for-reddit/issues/619))

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4